 Certain fund managers and wealth coaches have also started to campaign in looking at it as a separate asset class with the appropriate graded-risk.
 This goes to show that the public sees it as an effective store of value – although has not yet been adopted as a medium of exchange.

-JP Morgan Chase & Co, the biggest US bank (by assets), has issued its owned digital coins (i.e., JPM Coin).
+Coming back to cryptocurrency, JP Morgan Chase & Co, the biggest US bank (by assets), has issued its owned digital coins (i.e., JPM Coin).
 Facebook’s LIBRA, in partnership with other prominent names such as Visa, Mastercard, PayPal, Uber, eBay, Vodafone, among others, is expected to be launched in 2020 but must muscle through the Fed’s concerns over privacy, consumer protection and financial stability.
 Tokyo’s crypto-heists with the most recent one amounting to USD 32m (JPY 3.5bn) has gone missing from a so-called ‘hot wallet’ with Remixpoint who runs Bitpoint Japan exchange.

 To date, the use of crypto and its trading market remain largely unsupervised and have faced allegations of money laundering and terrorist financing.
 The high volatility is among the factors that have dampened expectations about its ability to disrupt the global financial system.